 It rained briefly while we were gingerly traversing a downhill section towards neighboring Pakil.
 These towns I remembered well as the “three Ps“…the next one being Paete — very well-known for its wood carvings and the sweet and succulent fruit, ‘lanzones.’
 How could I not remember the sense of awe Ray and I had felt as we whizzed by these trees with their light-yellow, oval-shaped fruits right above our city-bred heads?
 We were not used to seeing those trees!

-Also, most houses in Paete have small, thatched huts that are usually detached from their prominent abodes, where their owners can do their carvings.
+Also, most houses in Paete have small thatched huts, usually detached from their prominent abodes, where their owners can do their carvings.
 Some of these huts also double as small ‘sari-sari‘ (assorted goods) stores to augment their income.

 Atop one of the steep hills in Mabitac for a breather.
 Ray Nario snapped this picture of the author.

-It was in Pila where, again, we stopped briefly to sample one of the roadside delicacies, ‘suman‘ (a long, sticky rice cake whose flavor is enhanced by the coconut leaves it is wrapped on).
-These, we dipped in plain sugar for taste and to supplant our already-drained body sugar reserves.
+It was in Pila where we stopped briefly again to sample one of the roadside delicacies, ‘suman‘ (a long, sticky rice cake whose flavor is enhanced by the coconut leaves it is wrapped in).
+These we dipped in plain sugar for taste and to replenish our already-depleted body sugar reserves.

-I also happened to have a university mate and friend that lived in town, and we briefly mulled looking for his house and paying him a surprise visit.
+I also happened to have a university mate and friend who lived in town, and we briefly considered looking up his house and paying him a surprise visit.
 But it was almost 5:00 PM, and although it was the peak of summer, we were running out of daylight to cover the remaining nine Laguna towns and cities — and the more than 90 km of not-so-very-easy roads back to Manila.
-Also, given that our frail bodies were simply running on whatever glycogen reserves they had, we backed out on the idea and pedaled onto the adjacent town of Victoria instead.
+Also, given that our frail bodies were running on whatever glycogen reserves we had, we backed out of the idea and pedaled to the adjacent town of Victoria instead.

 Map of the province of Laguna showing the towns we traversed on that day in 1977 – (shaded yellow with red line)